The Messiah (wrestler): Combat Zone Wrestling (2002–2006, 2007, 2010)

 After leaving XPW due to both personal issues and an uneasy feeling over the promotion's pornographic ties, Welch made his debut in Combat Zone Wrestling on January 12, 2002, under his Messiah ring name and gimmick, where he accepted then-World Heavyweight Champion Justice Pain's open challenge.
 At the first Tournament of Death on August 31, Messiah competed in the tournament despite not being an official entrant.
 Though he managed to defeat Adam Flash in the first round, Messiah lost to Nick Mondo in the semi-finals.
 Despite the loss, Messiah defeated Flash to win the Iron Man Championship on October 12 before later defeating Justice Pain for the World Heavyweight Championship on December 14.
 After losing the Iron Man Title to Nick Mondo on February 8, 2003, Messiah later lost the World Heavyweight Title to Zandig on October 25.
 Messiah would go on to win the World Heavyweight Title two more times before leaving the company in December 2006.

 One year later, Messiah made a one-night return to compete for the World Heavyweight Title against defending champion Ruckus and Nick Gage, the latter of whom won the match and the title.
 On July 10, 2010, at the CZW and Jersey All Pro Wrestling co-event Acid-Fest: A Tribute to Trent Acid, Welch returned to compete as The Messiah in a 28-man battle royal, which was ultimately won by Helter Skelter.

-Independent circuit (2007, 2009, 2011)
+Independent circuit (2006-2013)

 After leaving CZW in 2006, Messiah wrestled three matches for Pro Wrestling Unplugged in 2007 before taking a hiatus.
 On July 25, 2009, Messiah returned to wrestle a match for the Alternative Wrestling Show, which he lost to Johnny Goodtime.
 On July 10, 2011, at the second Acid-Fest event, Messiah and Adam Flash defeated Devon Moore and Drew Blood in a tag team match.
+He wrestled his last match in 2013.